pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/README.md

 ## Enabling a File System

 To use a distributed file system, you need to enable plugins.
-To do that, specify the plugin directory and include the required plugins -
+To do that, specify the plugin directory and include the required plugins:

 ```
 -Dplugins.dir=/opt/pinot/plugins -Dplugins.include=pinot-plugin-to-include-1,pinot-plugin-to-include-2
 ```

-Now, You can proceed to change the filesystem in the `controller` and `server` config as shown below:
+You can change the filesystem in the `controller` and `server` config as shown here, where `scheme` refers to the prefix used in the URI of the filesystem, such as in the URI `s3://bucket/path/to/file`, where the scheme is `s3`.

 ```
 #CONTROLLER

-pinot.controller.storage.factory.class.[scheme]=className of the pinot file systems
+pinot.controller.storage.factory.class.[scheme]=className of the pinot file system
 pinot.controller.segment.fetcher.protocols=file,http,[scheme]
 pinot.controller.segment.fetcher.[scheme].class=org.apache.pinot.common.utils.fetcher.PinotFSSegmentFetcher
 ```